harrelfe/blogdown/content/home/about.md

 * Statistical knowledge outside the areas of regression modeling strategies and Bayes is in [BBR](#links)
 * Also work in Office of Biostatistics, Center for Drug Evaluation and Research, FDA

-**Views expressed here are neither those of Vanderbilt University nor FDA**
+**Views expressed here are neither those of Vanderbilt University nor the US FDA**